Smokey and the Bandit: Pontiac Trans Am

 After the debut of the film, the Pontiac Trans Am became wildly popular, with sales almost doubling within two years of the film's release.
 It outsold its Chevrolet Camaro counterpart for the first time.
 Reynolds was given the 1977 vehicle used during promotion of the film as a gift, though the car itself never actually appeared in the film.
 Because of the popularity of the film and the sales success of the Trans Am, the president of Pontiac Alex Mair promised to supply Reynolds with a Trans Am each year.
 Due to his financial difficulties in 2014, Reynolds put his vast collection of artwork and memorabilia up for auction, including the Trans Am.
 High estimates for the car were up to $80,000, but the actual sale price was $450,000.
 Also up for auction was a go-kart replica of the car, which sold for nearly $14,000.
 In 2015, a Florida-based automobile customization company built 77 Trans Ams modeled after the car that Reynolds drove in the film.
 These new models were built off the same Camaro platform, came with the Pontiac arrowhead, flaming bird, and Bandit logos, and the instrument panels, center consoles, and hood scoops emulating their 1977 counterparts, and were signed by Reynolds.
 Some differences included the use of a supercharged 454-CID (7.4-liter) Chevrolet-sourced engine that put out 840 HP, and four round headlights, which appeared on the 1967–69 Firebirds/Trans Ams only; the actual 1977–81 models had rectangular headlights.

+The Dukes of Hazzard

+A TV series, titled The Dukes of Hazzard, was produced by Warner Bros.
+Television and created by Gy Waldron.
+It was aired on CBS from January 26, 1979 to February 8, 1985, which was inspired by the movie's success.
+Elements from the movie influenced the show, such as Sally Field's character in the movie, whose costuming was notably similar to Daisy Duke and featured small shorts.

 Diablo sandwich

 The "diablo sandwich" ordered by Sheriff Justice in the Arkansas barbecue restaurant scene has entered popular culture as a minor reference to the film.
 Though no authoritative source identifies the composition of the sandwich, there are several possibilities.
 A segment of the CMT program Reel Eats used a sloppy joe-style recipe consisting of seasoned ground beef, corn, and sour cream.
-Other sources in East Texas (from whence Sheriff Justice hails) are familiar with the popular regional delicacy known as the Diablo Sandwich.
+Other sources in East Texas (whence Sheriff Justice hails) are familiar with the popular regional delicacy known as the Diablo Sandwich.
 It consists of any of the various Louisiana-style hot sauces on Texas toast-style bread alongside the fourth most famous product of Pittsburg, Texas (behind Pilgrim's Pride, Cavender's, and Carroll Shelby)—Pittsburg Hot Links.